strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 When the Cluster CA private key is updated by the user, either by using the force-replace annotation, or the ca-cert-generation annotation:

 1. If Strimzi is managing the Cluster CA, the CaReconciler renews the Cluster CA certificate and key.
-The old certificate and key can be removed from the Kubernetes Secret.
+The old certificate and key are kept in the respective Kubernetes Secret and renamed to ca-YYYY-MM-DDTHH-MM-SSZ.crt.
-2. __The CaReconciler takes the new Cluster CA certificate and places it in the trust-state Kubernetes Secret with the state UNTRUSTED.
-It also updates the old CA certificate to have the state PHASE_OUT.__
+2. __The CaReconciler takes the new Cluster CA certificate and places it in the trust-state Kubernetes Secret with the state UNTRUSTED.__
 3. __The CaReconciler places the new Cluster CA certificate in the trusted-certs Kubernetes Secret.__
+4. The CaReconciler skips updating the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret (since the components still only trust the old CA certificate).
-4. The CaReconciler rolls the Kafka and ZooKeeper Kubernetes Pods to trust the new CA certificate, __then it updates the trust-state Kubernetes Secret to put the new CA certificate into TRUSTED_UNUSED.__
+5. The CaReconciler rolls the Kafka and ZooKeeper Kubernetes Pods to trust the new CA certificate, __then it updates the trust-state Kubernetes Secret to put the new CA certificate into TRUSTED_UNUSED.__
+6. The CaReconciler skips deleting the old CA certificate from any Kubernetes Secret, since the new CA certificate isn't fully used yet.
-5. The ZooKeeper and Kafka reconcilers:
+7. The ZooKeeper and Kafka reconcilers:
    1. Generate new certificates signed by the new CA key.
    2. Update the cluster-ca-cert-generation and server-cert-hash annotations on the StrimziPodSets.
    3. During their rolling update step, roll the Kubernetes Pods for ZooKeeper and Kafka to use the new certificates (this is triggered by diffing the server-cert-hash annotation on the StrimziPodSet versus the individual Pods).
-6. The EntityOperator, CruiseControl and KafkaExporter reconcilers generate new certificates signed by the new CA key and roll the Kubernetes Pods to use the new certificates.
+8. The EntityOperator, CruiseControl and KafkaExporter reconcilers generate new certificates signed by the new CA key and roll the Kubernetes Pods to use the new certificates.
-7. A new reconciliation starts.
+9. A new reconciliation starts.
+10. The CaReconciler makes no changes to the Cluster CAs certificate and key.
-8. __The CaReconciler sees there is a CA certificate in the state TRUSTED_UNUSED in the trust-state Kubernetes Secret.
+11. __The CaReconciler checks the trust-state Kubernetes Secret and sees there are two CA certificates, one in state TRUSTED_UNUSED and one in state TRUSTED_IN_USE_ALL.__
+    1. __For the certificate in state TRUSTED_UNUSED, it sees the fingerprint matches the fingerprint of the latest certificate in the cluster-ca-cert Kubernetes Secret (the one called ca.crt).
        It checks if the cluster-ca-cert-generation annotation on the Kafka and ZooKeeper Kubernetes Pods matches the current CA cert generation.
+       It does for all Kubernetes Pods, so the CaReconciler updates the CA certificate state to TRUSTED_IN_USE_ALL.__
+    2. __For the certificate in state TRUSTED_IN_USE_ALL, it sees the fingerprint matches the fingerprint of the old certificate in the cluster-ca-cert Kubernetes Secret (the one called ca-YYYY-MM-DDTHH-MM-SSZ.crt).
+       It checks if the cluster-ca-cert-generation annotation on the Kafka and ZooKeeper Kubernetes Pods matches the current CA cert generation.
-   If it does it updates the CA certificate state to TRUSTED_IN_USE, otherwise it rolls the Kafka and ZooKeeper Kubernetes Pods (jumping back to step 4 in this process).__
+       If it does for all Kubernetes Pods, the CaReconciler updates the CA certificate state to PHASE_OUT.__
-9. __Since the CA certificate state is TRUSTED_IN_USE the CaReconciler updates the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret with a new certificate signed by the new CA certificate.__
+12. __Since the CA certificate state for the new CA certificate is TRUSTED_IN_USE_ALL, and the generation annotation on <CLUSTER_NAME>-cluster-operator-certs is out of date, the CaReconciler updates the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret with a new certificate signed by the new CA certificate.__
+13. A new reconciliation starts.
-10. __The CaReconciler removes the old Cluster CA certificate from the trusted-certs Kubernetes Secret and changes the state of it in the trust-state Kubernetes Secret to ZOMBIE.__
+14. __Since the CA certificate state for the old CA certificate is PHASE_OUT and it is still not in use, the CaReconciler removes the old Cluster CA certificate from the trusted-certs Kubernetes Secret and the trust-state Kubernetes Secret.__
-11. __The CaReconciler rolls the Kafka and ZooKeeper nodes so they no longer trust the old Cluster CA.__
+15. __The CaReconciler rolls the Kafka and ZooKeeper nodes so they no longer trust the old Cluster CA.__
-12. __The CaReconciler removes the old Cluster CA certificate from the trust-state Kubernetes Secret.__
-13. The other component reconcilers (i.e. not Kafka or ZooKeeper) roll their Kubernetes Pods, since the Cluster CA passed in has a flag indicating certs have been removed.
+16. The other component reconcilers (i.e. not Kafka or ZooKeeper) roll their Kubernetes Pods, since the Cluster CA passed in has a flag indicating certs have been removed.

 #### Fig 6: New CA certificate flow